|Nutrition Facts (per serving)|

 If the rhubarb juice separates into a thick, yellowish layer and a pink juice, strain it again until you have only the juice.
 Use cheesecloth if necessary.

 How Strong Is the Rhubarb-Rosemary Daiquiri?

 Rum is the only liquor in this daiquiri, so it's a relatively mild cocktail.
 This adds to its appeal as a light, refreshing drink for spring and summer affairs.
-With an 80-proof rum, the drink weighs in with an alcohol content right around 17% ABV (34 proof).
+With an 80-proof rum, the drink weighs in with an alcohol content right around 17 percent ABV (34 proof).

 Want More Rhubarb Cocktails?

 Once you get a taste for a rhubarb drink, you will want more.
 It's a unique taste and a ton of fun to experiment with.
-While you have that juice around, give one of these drinks a try.
+While you have that juice around, give the rhubarb collins a try.